bneuhausz/bneuhausz.github.io/src/content/angular-pwa-tutorial-part-1.md

 ---
-title: Angular PWA tutorial part 1
+title: Angular PWA tutorial part 1 - Setup
 slug: angular-pwa-tutorial-part-1
 description: Part 1 of a series of posts about PWA development, specifically in Angular
 date: 2025-08-23